codethesaurus/codethesaur.us/README.md

 To build the app inside a docker container, follow the following steps:

 1. Firstly, build the docker image based on the supplied Dockerfile `docker build -t cthesaurus-img .`
-1. Then, run the docker container by using the image that you've just created ``docker run --name codethesaurus-container -dti -p 8000:8000 -v `pwd`:/code cthesaurus-img bash``
+1. Then, run the docker container by using the image that you've just created ``docker run --name codethesaurus-container -dti -p 8000:8000 -v `pwd`:/code cthesaurus-img``
 1. You can check if the container is up and running by invoking `docker container ls` - your container should be present on the list, its name should be set to "codethesaur-container".
+1. Django development server is run automatically when you run the container - page should be available at localhost:8000.
-1. Now you can attach to running container by using the following command `docker attach codethesaurus-container`
-1. When you are attached, you have access to command line interface which controls the container.
-From there, you can manage your django app by manage.py, as you would do in local environment.
+1. You can attach to the container by running `docker attach codethesaurus-container` - after you attach, you have to stop the development server by CTRL+C key combination.
+After that, you have access to the command line interface inside the container, where you can invoke django managment commands.
-1. To run the server, simply run `python manage.py runserver 0:8000` - you have to specify `0.0.0.0` (0 is a shortcut for that) address to be able to access the website outside of the container - it is possible thanks to the port mapping, which is set in `docker run ...` command by specifying '-p 8000:8000'.
-1. To edit the respository, do it in your local directory on your machine - the changes that you make will be refleced in the container, thanks to the mounting of the filesystem, which was specified by ``-v `pwd`:/code`` option during `docker run ...` command execution.
+1. To edit the respository, do it in your local directory on your machine - the changes that you make will be reflected in the container, thanks to the mounting of the filesystem, which was specified by ``-v `pwd`:/code`` option during `docker run ...` command execution.

 ## Contributing